joostvdg/keep-watching/docs/spring-boot-2-upgrade.md

 Could it be, we are deleting the watcher accidentally?

+## Upgrade to Spring Boot 3.2

+* Changed only the parent pom to spring boot to 3.2.7

+## Upgrade to Spring Boot 3.3

+* Changed only the parent pom to spring boot to 3.3.1

+## Upgarded to Java 21

+* Changed pom to Java 21

 ## TODO

-* upgrade Spring Boot to 3.2
-* upgrade Spring Boot to 3.3
-* upgrade to Java 21
 * re-add Swagger/OpenID docs generation
 * re-do test with Spring + TestContainers
 * re-do Spring Cloud Config server (with encryption)